How the Solo 401(k) Works

 Did you know?

 A Solo 401(k) plan can help you to save for retirement and beyond, by investing in what you know.
 You can have your spouse as an employee of your business and still qualify for a Solo 401(k) Plan, which allows for contributions as both the employer and employee.
-This can lead to greater savings for retirement!
 Contact us today to learn more.